Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • WPA Encryption: When WPA is used, there are two options for its encryption, including Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
 The latter is more secure and the only option in WPA2 and WPA3.

-• Group Key Rotation Interval (a.k.a Key Rotation): A WPA security feature that automatically refreshes the encryption key to prevent "guessing".
-The default value is 3600 seconds (1 hour.)
+• Group Key Rotation Interval (a.k.a.
+Key Rotation) is a WPA security feature that automatically refreshes (renews) the encryption key to prevent “guessing”.
+The default value is 3600 seconds (1 hour) and generally the ideal interval.
+Shorter values might seem more secure but unnecessary and can cause the hardware to overwork.

-• WPA2: Commercially available in 2006, the WPA2 is an improved version of WPA by making mandatory the use of the AES encryption method and the introduction of the Counter Cipher Mode with Block Chaining Message Authentication Code Protocol (CCMP) as the replacement for TKIP.
+• WPA2: Commercially available in 2006, WPA2 is an improved version of WPA that requires the use of the AES encryption method and introduces the Counter Cipher Mode with Block Chaining Message Authentication Code Protocol (CCMP) as the replacement for TKIP.
 All Wi-Fi 5 and new devices support WPA2.

 • WPA3: The latest security method that was introduced in 2018 to do away with WPA2.
 It was first introduced with Wi-Fi 6.
 Some latest Wi-Fi 5 hardware also supports this method as an option.
 Starting with Wi-Fi 6E, WPA3 is mandatory.

-When picking a security option, remember that the higher the WPA version, the more secure, yet the less compatible (with older clients) the Wi-Fi network becomes.
+When picking a security option, remember that the higher the WPA version, the more secure the Wi-Fi network becomes, yet the less compatible (with older clients) it becomes.

 For example, WPA3 is only universally supported in Wi-Fi 6E clients.
 If you use this standard, it's a sure thing that many existing clients will not be able to connect to your Wi-Fi network.
 So better security isn't necessarily always "better" in real-world usage.